aaravkohli1/BitExact/docs/design.md

 Reduction operations are some of the most common sources of nondeterminism in GPU computation.
 Traditional GPU reductions rely on atomic operations, or thread-level accumulation patterns that vary in execution between runs.
 This occurs due to timing invariance on a run-to-run basis.
 In addition, floating point arithmetic in GPUs is inherently non-associative.
 This is to say $(a + b) + c \neq a + (b + c)$.
 This makes fixed order reduction and accumulation order essential for determinsitic GPU kernels.

 BitExact addresses this performing warp-synchronous, and tree style reductions across its kernels, where the order of pairwise summations is explicitly defined and identical on a run-to-run basis.
 This pattern eliminates race conditions and ensures reproducible patial sums in arithmetic accumulation.
+(See Figure 1)

+Each reduction kernel is further optimized to minimize global memory operations and shared-memory usage, enabling both deterministic and efficient computation.
+Together, these methods guarantee that BitExact’s reduction outputs remain identical across runs, devices, and driver versions

 ![Deterministic Tree Reduction Diagram](./assets/tree_reduction.png) _Figure 1.
 Warp-synchronous tree-style reduction ensuring fixed accumulation order._

 ## 5. Layer Normalization

+Layer Normalization (LayerNorm) provides feature-wise normalization by centering and scaling activations across each sample’s hidden dimension.
+In non-deterministic GPU implementations, this step can produce subtle numerical drift due to unordered summation and variance calculations across threads.
+BitExact eliminates that drift through fixed-order reductions and fused computation.

+The kernel operates in four stages:

+1. Deterministic Mean and Variance

+   The mean and variance for each batch element are computed using BitExact’s deterministic reduction kernels, which employ warp-synchronous, tree-style accumulation to ensure fixed arithmetic order.
+   This guarantees reproducibility across executions and hardware configurations.

+2. Normalization and Affine Transform

+In a single fused pass:

+- Each thread block handles one batch element
+- The mean and variance are brodcast from the reduction stage
+- A precomputed inverse standard deviation deterministically scales inputs

+3. Vectorized Memory Access

+To maximize throughput, operations are vectorized using `float4` loads and stores, reducing global memory transactions by a factor of 4.

+4. Precision and Synchronization

+All operations are performed in FP32, with no atomic operations or asynchronous accumulation.
+The kernel executes per-batch independently, ensuring that no inter-block timing affects numerical outcomes.

+**Result**
+This design yields a bit-exact LayerNorm that matches PyTorch’s functional output while guaranteeing reproducibility.

 ## 6. Deterministic MatMul